mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 (for example, simple forwarding or more advance, e.g. performance-optimizing, services), and to do so using a secure communication channel between themselves and the proxy.

-MASQUE {{MASQUE}} is a proposed framework that allows running multiple network or application services inside one QUIC connection to be forwarded to one or more target servers.
+MASQUE {{!I-D.schinazi-masque}} is a proposed framework that allows running multiple network or application services inside one QUIC connection to be forwarded to one or more target servers.
 The end-to-end traffic between the client and the target server will be tunnelled in a (outer) QUIC connection between the client and the MASQUE server.